godotengine/godot-docs/community/contributing/class_reference_writing_guidelines.rst

     To learn to submit your changes to the Godot project using the Git version control system, see :ref:`doc_updating_the_class_reference`.

-Each class's reference is contained in an XML file like the one below:
+The reference for each class is contained in an XML file like the one below:

 .. code-block:: xml